 The benefits of updating to the latest PHP version are better security, benefit from new features and improvements and, of course, significantly faster websites with faster execution times.
 However, your plugins and themes need to be compatible.

 Read more about PHP here:

 The latest PHP version might not always be the best version for your website!
-Ensure your plugins and themes are up-to-date and compatible to before upgrading PHP.
+Ensure your plugins and themes are up-to-date before upgrading PHP.
 If they are not compatible your WP site will break.